trailblazer/trailblazer/README.md

 Give us a chance if you say "yes" to this!

 * You hate messy controller code but don't know where to put it?
-* Moving business code into the model gives you nightmares?
+* Moving business code into the "fat model" gives you nightmares?
 * "Service objects" are great?
 * Anyhow, you're tired of 12 different "service object" implementations throughout your app?
-* Additional abstractions such as form objects or policies would be nice to have in big frameworks?
+* You keep asking for additional layers such as forms, policies, decorators?

+Yes?
+Then we got a well-seasoned framework for you: [Trailblazer](https://trailblazer.to/2.1).

+Here are the main concepts.

 ## Operation